-My wife and I have always wanted to travel in order to see other places and people and experience how people live in different parts of the US and eventually the world.
+My wife and I have always wanted to travel to see other places and people and experience how people live in different parts of the US and eventually the world.
 We both grew up in Texas, dated in high school, and got married after college.
-I got the chance to travel to Namibia, Africa for a semester in college and absolutely loved it.
+I got the chance to travel to Namibia, Africa, for a semester in college and absolutely loved it.
 I think my wife caught the travel bug from me after that.

 The moment we officially decided to travel happened when my wife was coming up on her first 2 years of experience in nursing – what the agencies usually ask for.
-We had of course been discussing traveling for a while, but one night about a year ago my wife said “I’m ready to start traveling.”
-I said I was too and we made it official with a spit shake.
-Haha it was just a little bit impulsive.
+We had, of course, been discussing traveling for a while, but one night about a year ago, my wife said, “I’m ready to start traveling.”
+I said I was too, and we made it official with a spit shake.
+Haha, it was just a little bit impulsive.

-Do you work? from Home/Internet?
+Do you work from Home/Internet?

 What do you do when your Travel companion is working?
 Do you get bored?
 What do you do to keep active/entertained?